 This spiritual separation is our ultimate devolution and is yet another blockade from connecting with our great God.
 With all of our attention on ourselves, we blur the line between who we are and who we say we are to the world.
 As we jump into the matrix of the digital world, we place our masks on and dance along with the masquerade of happiness that so many of us lie about.
 A lot of us pretend to be content and happy, yet our “good vibes” cannot rebuild this spiritual separation.

-By this point, you may think I am some sort of Amish, “technology is Satanic” types of people that completely abstain from anything post-1600 A.D.
-Well, that could not be farther from the truth.
+By this point, you may think I am some sort of Amish, “technology is Satanic” types of people that completely avoids anything modern.
+That could not be farther from the truth.
 In fact, I use social media all the time!
-Just ask people that know me.
-Not only for social reasons, but also for business and marketing reasons as well to further establish my brand I am in the process of developing.
-The only reason I would be against social media use is when it affects me or others either physically, socially (ironically), or spiritually.
+It’s my job as a content creator and I use it frequently for ministry too.
+The only reason I would be against social media use is when it affects me or others physically, socially, and/or spiritually.
 If one or all of those factors are hindered, then it is time to unplug and fix those because your body, your social circles, and our God matter more than viral videos.

 It’s not healthy to stay wired all the time.
 For once, take a break for not only your own sake, but for the sake of others.
 Learn to understand the value of life and time by taking moments throughout your day-to-day routine to appreciate the simply astounding things no app could ever capture.
 With that, Godspeed and Jesus bless!

 - https://www.researchgate.net/publication/260289323_Social_Media_Use_and_Social_Connectedness_in_Adolescents_The_Positives_and_the_Potential_Pitfalls.
-Also, see both this link http://www.health.harvard.edu/staying-healthy/social-networks-and-health-communicable-but-not-infectious and this link http://www.med.upenn.edu/chbr/documents/AmyGonzales-PublicHealthandSocialMediaTalk.pdf for more information regarding the effects of social media on our sociological state of being.
+See both this link http://www.health.harvard.edu/staying-healthy/social-networks-and-health-communicable-but-not-infectious and this link http://www.med.upenn.edu/chbr/documents/AmyGonzales-PublicHealthandSocialMediaTalk.pdf for more information regarding the effects of social media on our sociological state of being.